 - Religion, science, and reason

 The faculty is highly interdisciplinary, encouraging students to explore their unique interests in ways best suited to their individual goals.
 Each student works closely with a faculty advisor to determine the best way to achieve those goals.

-Religious Studies faculty maintain close relations with scholars in other departments of the University whose work complements their own, including Anthropology, Sociology, Asian Languages and Civilizations, Comparative Literature, History, Philosophy, Classics, Women's Studies, Theatre and Dance, Journalism, Mass Communications, and Fine Arts.
+Religious Studies faculty maintain close relations with scholars in other departments of the University whose work complements their own, including Anthropology, Sociology, Asian Languages and Civilizations, History, Philosophy, Classics, Comparative Literature, Ethnic Studies, Women and Gender Studies, Media and Communications, and Art History and Fine Arts.
 M.A. students may take courses in other departments with their advisor’s approval.
-In addition, the Department offers a Dual M.A. degree with either the Department of History or the Department of Asian Languages and Cultures for those students who desire a truly interdisciplinary program of study.
+In addition, the Department offers a Dual M.A. degree with either the Department of History or the Department of Asian Languages and Civilizations for those students who desire a truly interdisciplinary program of study.

 The Department prides itself on the supportive, collegial environment created by graduate students and faculty.
 Students typically find that they quickly make friends with others and enjoy being part of the student community, a process that is encouraged by the open and accessible faculty.